luqmanrom/firebase-php/README.md

 // Get the value of node with key = test
 $firebase->get('test');

+// Get the value of using multilevel key
+$firebase->get('testObject/testKey');

 // Delete the node with key = test
 $firebase->delete('test');

+// Delete the multilevel node and all it's children
+$firebase->delete('testObject/testKey');

 ```